You enjoy the activities the Ocean has to offer and use it as a creative space.

 Go with the flow!
 Gradually build your pro-Ocean habits on your #thinkOcean journey…

-Step 1: Cut down on your use of single-use plastic
+Step 1: Reduce the amount of single-use plastic

 Why?